Odumz/100-days-of-code/r1-log.md

 ### R1D6
 I added more migrations and models as well as a controller....I really need a mentor and a better working schedule.

+### R1D7
+I practically missed it...Thank you evil Lords...Thank you body that allowed excuse and gave up

+### R1D8